gniquyij/gniquyij.github.io/en/2020/07/09/persona.md

 You think I would be okay to deal with my job?
 Pity not.
 I've been still struggling.

-Below are parts of my daily.
+Below are screenshots of my daily.
 Once an issue, I need to:

 - reproduce it
 - locate the cause